immunant/c2rust/README.md

 ```

 These extra args are passed to the `libclangTooling` that `c2rust-transpile` uses.
-You sometimes also need to pass extra headers, as sometimes headers are installed globally
+You sometimes also need to pass extra headers, as occasionally headers are installed globally
 in the default sysroot and won't be found in the cross-compiling sysroot.

 > What platforms can C2Rust be run on?